Kazuyuki Kiyohei Tsukigawa: Clutha River

 Noted as a respected member of the community in Balclutha, Tsukigawa was offered a role as seaman on the Clutha River Board steamer, Clyde.
 Under the captaincy of John Bulter, he quickly learnt the trade and in May 1908 obtained a master's certification, becoming captain of a new steam ship, the Clutha, which operated from 1908 to 1939.
 Upon the retirement of Bulter, Tsukigawa become the master of the two ships.

 On 26 May 1933, Tsukigawa was involved in an accident during the construction of the Balclutha Bridge.
-His fingers were crushed and he was taken to Balclutha Hospital were it is probable his injured fingers were amputated.
+His fingers were crushed and he was taken to Balclutha Hospital where it is probable his injured fingers were amputated.